 Section 2.
-This association shall be state-wide in scope and affiliated with The American Association of School Personnel Administrators.
+The Association is state-wide in scope and an associate of the American Association of School Personnel Administrators.

 Section 3.
-To this end also, it shall be a purpose of this Association to recommend to other appropriate professional groups specific action programs, the enactment of which would promote a stronger system of public education through adoption of sound school personnel practices and policies.
+Another purpose of this Association is to provide insight to professional groups, legislative bodies, and other governmental entities and to promote a stronger system of public education through adoption of sound school human resources practices and policies.

 Section 3.
-The elected officers shall take office at the close of the annual meeting at which their election takes place and shall hold office for their stated term or until their successors have been elected and authorized to take office.
-The term of office for President and President-Elect shall be two years.
-The term of office for Secretary-Treasurer shall be one year.
-The term office for Executive Board representatives at large shall be one year.
+The elected officers take office at the close of the annual meeting at which their election takes place and shall hold office for their stated term, unless the officer is no longer eligible, or until their successors have been elected and authorized to take office.
+The term of office for President, President-Elect, and Secretary-Treasurer is two years.
+Each Executive Board director’s term is two years.

 Section 2.
 Special meetings of the Association or its Executive Board may be called at other times by the President or when so directed by a majority of the Executive Board.

 Section 3.
-The time, place and agenda of each meeting shall be reported to all members by mail at least ten days in advance of the meeting.
+The time and location of each meeting is shared with members at least five days in advance of the meeting.

 Section 4.
-To encourage active affiliation with the American Association of School Personnel Administrators, the Association will reimburse a portion of the expenses of either the President or the President-Elect to attend the national conference.
-This amount is to be determined annually by the Executive Board.
+To encourage an active relationship with the American Association of School Personnel Administrators, the Association will reimburse a portion of the expenses of either the President or the President-Elect to attend the national conference.
+This amount is determined annually by the Executive Board.

 Section 2.
 Active.
-Active membership may be held by school executives with major responsibility for public school district personnel administration or those whose assigned work is primarily concerned with personnel functions in school districts.
-Only active members shall have the right to hold office or vote.
+Active membership may be held by employed school administrators with major responsibility for public school district human resources administration or those employees whose assigned work is primarily concerned with human resources functions in school districts.
+Only active members have the right to hold office or vote.

 Section 5.
-Dues for active and associate members shall be established annually by a vote of the Executive Board for the membership year September 1 through August 31.
-Dues shall be payable to the Minnesota Association of School Personnel Administrators.
+Dues for members are established annually by a vote of the Executive Board for the membership year September 1 through August 31.
+Dues are payable to the Minnesota Association of School Personnel Administrators.

 Section 2.
-In all matters of parliamentary procedure not covered by this constitution, the Association shall be governed by the provisions of Robert's Rules of Order.
+In all matters of parliamentary procedure not covered by this constitution, the Association is governed by the provisions of Robert's Rules of Order.

 Section 3.
-A nominating committee shall be named each year by the President for the purpose of proposing a slate of officers for the coming year.
+A nominating committee is named each even-numbered year, or as needed, by the President to propose a potential slate of officers and directors for the next years.